 3. Not Doing Your Research

 While CBD is capable of aiding with so many conditions, there are limits to its abilities.
 It is therefore vital that you know what CBD is and what it can do before you go shopping for some yourself.
 Many of the less trustworthy vendors of CBD oil will claim that it can do just about anything, but if you’ve done your research, you will know that this is not exactly true – and you can save yourself a whole lot of time and money.

-Even her on our website, for example, you can find just about anything you’d ever want to know about CBD oil – what it does, how it works within the body, what conditions it treats best, and so on.
+Even here on our website, for example, you can find just about anything you’d ever want to know about CBD oil – what it does, how it works within the body, what conditions it treats best, and so on.
 Of course, there are also plenty of other reputable sources out there that will go into the scientific depths of the real qualities and abilities of CBD oil.

 Simply put, it is our recommendation that you are fully in the know about CBD oil before you purchase any.
-This way, when you come across a website claiming that their CBD oil will cure cancer or make your hair grow overnight, you’ll know that it’s a load of BS!
+This way, when you come across a website claiming that their CBD oil will make your hair grow overnight or cause a fifty-pound weight loss in a week, you’ll know that it’s misleading and unreliable!

 Think of it this way, you wouldn’t start taking a prescription drug with no clue about what it did to you, would you?
 CBD Oil should be treated with the same level of respect.
 Research, and know what you’re taking — and why!

 4. Having Unrealistic Expectations

 Point number three leads us nicely to this: what exactly are you expecting to get out of using CBD oil?
 While CBD is known for promoting general health (much like a daily supplement), it has also been suggested that it may be able to help with more serious medical conditions.